You are currently viewing WordPress File Manager Plugin Under Active Exploitation

 $connector->run();

-An attacker can pass any parameters to connector.minimal.php that would be processed by the run function present in elFinderConnector.class.php.
+An attacker can pass any parameters to connector.minimal.php that would process the run function present in elFinderConnector.class.php.

 public function run()